BetonQuest/BetonQuest/docs/Documentation/Schedules.md

 Realtime schedules are, as the name already says, schedules that run at a specific real world time, for example at 12 o'clock each day.
 Do not confuse these with Minecraft's ingame time!

+The time is provided by the system time of the computer your minecraft server is running on, in the systems time zone.

 ### Daily realtime schedule: `realtime-daily`